IN Canada

 What’s the difference between the Pia browser extension and the full VPN client?

 The extension focuses on browser-level protection and quick control, while the full VPN client provides system-wide protection for all apps and traffic on the device.
-Norton vpn deals: how to get the best Norton VPN deals in 2026, pricing, features, and tips
+Microsoft edge vpn guide to using extensions and Windows VPN on Edge in Canada 2026

 Does Pia keep logs?